hammertux/hammertux.github.io/_posts/2020-01-09-slab-allocator.md

 vm_area_cachep = KMEM_CACHE(vm_area_struct, SLAB_PANIC|SLAB_ACCOUNT);
 /*
  KMEM_CACHE() is a macro defined in "/include/linux/slab.h" which actually expands to a call to kmem_cache_create() which is the procedure to register a new slab cache and adds the new cache to the list of all slabs in the system.
  */

 struct vm_area_struct *vma = kmem_cache_alloc(vm_area_cachep, GFP_KERNEL);
 /*
  kmem_cache_alloc() is the procedure to allocate the object from the dedicated cache memory.
 The allocation will be attempted first on a partially filled slab, then (if no partially filled slabs are available) in a free slab, and if no free slabs are found, it will try to allocate new page frames from the underlying buddy allocator.
  */

  kmem_cache_free(vm_area_cachep, vma);
  /*
   kmem_cache_free() is the procedure that frees the memory allocated to the vma object previously allocated.
-The (now free'd) slab will be kept in order to be used for future allocations and the memory is not released immediately after this call.
+The (now free'd) slab, will be kept in order to be used for future allocations and the memory is NOT released immediately after this call.
 When all of the slabs have been free'd, kernel modules have to call kmem_cache_destroy() to release the pre allocated memory.
  */
 ```